oveleon/contao-advanced-form/README.md

 - in_array
 - str_contains

-If more functionality is needed, feel free to create a feature edit.
+If more functionality is needed, feel free to create a feature issue.

 ### Buttons